orange-cloudfoundry/matomo-cf-service/README.md

 For buidling Matomo service, you need a Unix-like environment such as Linux or Cygwin.
 Indeed, you need to be able to run shell scripts (sh or bash).

-The service has been tested with Matomo versions starting from 3.6 until last version 3.12.
+The service has been tested with Matomo versions starting from 3.6, the last tested version being 3.13.

 ## Installation